OzelotVanilla/Ceslang/design/structure.md

 Properties
 ----------

-* Strongly typed
+* Strongly typed, statically typed
-* Allows both staticly and dynamicly typed
+* Dynamicly typed acceptable, based on staticly typed
+* Can set scope ()
 * Can be `const` (once init, cannot change)

 Rule of naming